florianfesti/boxes/README.rst

 What is this?
 =============

-This is a small python library for generating SVG drawings used for cutting out boxes or other structures using a laser cutter.

-It also comes with a set of ready-to-use, fully parametrized generators:
+This is a small python library for generating drawings to be used with a laser cutter.
+It comes with a set of ready-to-use, fully parametrized generators:

-* Various simple boxes
+* Boxes in various shapes and with various lids
-* Flex boxes with rounded corners and living hinges
+* Boxes using flex cuts with rounded corners and living hinges
-* Type trays with and without walls and floors
+* Type trays with and without outer walls and floors
-* Book cover with flex spine
+* Book covers with flex spine
-* Magazine file
+* Magazine files

 And a few one trick ponies: